 A look at what happened at the regular meeting of the board of education…

-The meeting was called to order at 7:00 PM by Vice President Michael Parrack.
+The meeting was called to order at 5:30 PM by President Josh Kingston.

 -A Financial Report

 -Through funds provided by an anonymous local benefactor and the Elks Club, the District purchased Thanksgiving dinner for 14 Macks Creek families.